fjfdct/Perl_exerciese/BegPerl_Chap02.md

 print "C:\\WINNT\\Profiles\\\n.";
 **(\n needs a separate double-quotes to make it interpolate.)**
 print 'C:\WINNT\Profiles\ ', "\n";
 **(Do not leave off the white space!
-Otherwise Perl will treat it as backslash \\' and return error message saying "can not find string terminator ' anywhere before EOF".)**
+Otherwise Perl will treat it as backslash \\' and return error message saying "can not find string terminator ' anywhere before EOF(End Of File)".)**

 gives:
 C:\WINNT\Profiles\